in28minutes/java-tutorial-for-beginners/README.md

 * Learned how to construct numeric expressions
 * Discovered that operators are predefined symbols
 * Combined several operators to form larger expressions

-#### Quiz:

-What is an expression in Java programming?
-a) A set of instructions to be executed
-b) A combination of operands and operators that results in a value
-c) A way to define a variable
-Answer: b

-Which symbol is used for multiplication in Java programming?
-a) X
-b) *
-c) /
-Answer: b

-What does the modulo operator do in Java programming?
-a) Adds two numbers
-b) Subtracts two numbers
-c) Gives the remainder when integer division is performed
-Answer: c

-#### Hands-on exercise:

-Create a Java program that calculates the product of two numbers and displays the result.
-Use the multiplication operator (*) to perform the calculation.

 ### Step 05: Programming Exercise PE-1 (With Solutions)